noisyboiler/wampy/README.rst

 The Wampy Client
 ~~~~~~~~~~~~~~~~

-Wampy was written first of all to provide a simple client to send a WAMP message.
+**Wampy** was originally written to provide a simple client to send a WAMP message.

-WHen the client starts up it will send the HELLO message for you and start a Session.
+When the client starts up it will send the HELLO message for you and start a Session.
 Once you have the session you can send a WAMP message.
 Under the hood wampy hides this through the `publish` and `rpc` APIs, but if you wanted to do it yourself, her's an example how.

 Given a Crossbar.io servier running on localhost on port 8080, a realm of "realm1", and a remote procedure "foobar", send a CALL message with *wampy* as follows: